 Note that you'll have to run the "exec patch.txt" command once every time you launch B2/TPS.
 I think I saw something about a technique to have it auto-execute, but I didn't look into it and don't currently care enough to dig around more.

-Step 4: Using UCP's FilterTool (optional)
+Step 4: Using UCP's FilterTool (optional, but highly recommended)

 One of the neat utilities provided by the BLCM project is a utility called UCP Filter Tool.
 On Windows, this utility handles all the necessary patching and configuration shown above, which doesn't work on Linux, of course.
 But it also provides a great method for enabling/disabling parts of the UCP patch on a case-by-case basis (in case you want some functionality but not others), and also aggregating other mods into one big patch file, so you only have to "exec patch.txt" for a single filename.
 That stuff works fine on Linux, so it's worth setting up.